 Do you leave only footprints and good will, and some local economic stimulus in your wake?

 Tourism is booming!
-In the 2010s, international travel exploded, with Europe and the Middle East as the top destinations, then the Americas, according to World Tourism Association.
-In 2022, travel numbers are surging again, to pre-Covid heights.
+In this decade, international travel has exploded, with Europe and the Middle East as the top destinations, then the Americas, according to World Tourism Association.
+In 2022, travel numbers have surged again, to pre-Covid heights.
 The staggering growth and global impact will continue at quantum levels!

-With this tourism boon, visitors need to be more conscious consumers of travel, so that future generations may enjoy amazing destinations.
-We need to foster goodwill when we land in a foreign place, especially those with suffering economies.
+With this tourism boon, visitors need to be more conscientious consumers of travel, so that future generations may enjoy the same amazing destinations.
+We need to foster goodwill, and sustainable habits, when we land in a foreign place, especially those with suffering economies.
 Our impact on every destination we visit affects the future of that society – so “leave it better than you found it” as my mom always says.

 Our desire to travel and explore is innate, but we need to be accountable and kind in our actions.